francescogerardomarra/its/modulo26/4_security.md

 - **Session ID**: A unique identifier for the session (e.g. `JSESSIONID=12345abcde`).
   - This is stored as a cookie on the client side (browser), which is sent with subsequent requests to maintain the session.
 - **Other session data**: Information about the authenticated user, such as their roles, permissions, or user-specific data might be stored in the session on the server side, but this data is not automatically sent in the response.
-It’s only accessed from the server's session store when needed.
+It’s only accessed from the server's session store when needed under the underlying `JSESSIONID`.

 Here’s an example of a response with a session ID in a cookie: